RayYuePro/pwsh-remoting-over-ssh/Run-.NET-Core-File-Server-Test-Suite-on-Cross-Platforms.md

     *   A folder ”ExistingFoler” was created  in the SMB2 share “FileShare”
     *   A mountpoint “mountpoint” was created in the share “FileShare” mounting to the volume
     *   A symbolic link file “link.txt” was created in the share “FileShare” linking to the file “ExistingFile.txt“

-With all the configurations, the final Meetup-Srv01 share folders like below:

 ## Setup Driver Computer to Run Test Suite
 ### Setup a Linux Machine to run test suite